Skip to main content

 Trust model and known risks

-HQ is self-hosted single-user admin software.
+HQ is self-hosted admin software with tenant-scoped row-level security.
+Self-hosted installs use a single default tenant, so all authenticated users share the workspace.
 If you’re planning to deploy it, these are the trust boundaries you should understand.

 Supabase is fully trusted